CNMNetBootcamp/web-task-2-phone-application-weswebbert/README.md

 ### There are 2 options here.
 If you are still uncomfortable with createing MVC applications then follow these instructions.

-1. You will be building an application that is a cell phone catalog.
+1. You will be building a MVC Web application that is a cell phone catalog.
 2. You will need to find 7-10 properties of a smart phone that you want to capture and display to a user.
 3. You will need to be able to:
   1. Sort by columns